 The Dynamic Drivers of Flood Risk (DRIFT) – soon to be announced; PI

 - Oxford PDRA: Dr Simon Moulds

 Across the globe, future flood risk is often assessed by using climate model outputs to try to describe the ‘drift’ (non-stationarity) in flood magnitude and frequency.
 Yet most of these flood projections cannot be taken at face value because they are based solely on expected changes in climate, without accounting for the many other factors that affect flooding such as changes in weather characteristics, antecedent conditions, land use and water management decisions.

 This project – the Dynamic Drivers of Flood Risk (DRIFT) – aims to develop a more comprehensive understanding of flood non-stationarity by drawing on a holistic set of flood drivers across timescales.
 DRIFT will develop the first “hybrid” past-present-future prediction system, using machine learning to combine Earth observations with large ensembles of weather predictions and climate model projections.
 Past trends will be seamlessly linked with future projections over monthly to multi-decadal horizons.

 This past-present-future prediction system will be integrated within a decision support framework, providing simple and intuitive ways to visualise flood evolution under various scenarios.
-DRIFT’s aim is to support stakeholders in making the best planning decisions to manage flood risks and achieve other co-benefits.
+DRIFT’s aim is to support stakeholders in making the best planning decisions to manage flood risks while achieving other co-benefits.

 The Evolution of Global Flood Hazard and Risk (EvoFlood) – NERC; co-I

 - Oxford PDRAs: Dr Michel Wortmann; Dr Yinxue Liu